andrelucas/katacoda-scenarios/provisioning-storage/003-provision-storage.md

-Applications can create a StorageOS volume through the CLI, API or GUI.
+Applications can create a StorageOS volume through the CLI or GUI.
 Try creating a volume:

 `storageos volume create myvol`{{execute}}